-Indoor photography can be tricky, especially to get the lighting right and the correct camera settings.
+Indoor photography can be tricky, especially trying to get the right lighting and the correct camera settings.
 You probably already know that using natural light from a window is the easiest thing you can do to improve your indoor portraits, but what about those shadows?

 An Easy DIY Hack To Improve Your Indoor Photography

 Sometimes we spend too long worrying about finding the perfect DSLR settings for low-light photography when we actually need to think about the light itself, and how to use it best.

 But sometimes natural light gives you more shadows than you’d like, especially if you’re using a side-lighting setup.